onishisaryu/DScourseS23Project/README.md

 This was repeated three times, with each iteration adding a new component to the initial model.
 - The first model is a basic multiple regression, with no manipulation of variables.
 - The next includes quadratic transformations of the variables.
 - The final model includes interaction terms.
-Only significant interactions are kept in the source code.
+Only significant interactions are kept in the source code (interaction terms with elevation variable excluded).

+Plots are contained in objects p1, p2 and p3.
+Execute the object name as a command to print plots.

 The code for this section can be found in Rcode directory (/Rcode/data_analysis.R)